jnickelsen/jnickelsen.github.io/index.md

 > What drives perfectly nice people to do desperate things?

-> A father throws his son a birthday pool party, despite his suspicion that something lurks beneath the surface.
-A kleptomaniac outcast with a habit of snooping alienates her schoolmates when she uncovers a mystery.
-A ghost won’t accept no for an answer when she falls in love with a living man.
-A man’s dream of a terrifying encounter with swans turns into a wet nightmare doppelganger scenario.
-A teenager home from university struggles with many kinds of loss after her grandfather’s death.
+>A father throws his son a birthday pool party, despite his suspicion that something lurks beneath the surface.
+A snooping kleptomaniac alienates her schoolmates when she uncovers a mystery.
+A ghost becomes obsessed with the new residents in "her" house.
+A man's dream of a terrifying encounter with swans turns into a wet nightmare doppelganger scenario.
+A teenager home from university struggles with many kinds of loss after her grandfather's death.

+>The five short stories in THE DARK OFFERING AND OTHER STORIES look at love through a dark lens; there are intense themes within, but also humour, love and hope.

+>Please note: several of these stories contain depictions of suicide and self-harm.

 ## Stories